techcodedu/Prroject_1_Requirments/Overview_#1.md

 4. **Interactive Product Selection and Order Building**
    - 4.1.
 Designing the Product Catalog Interface
    - 4.2.
-Implementing "+/-" Buttons for Quantity Adjustment
+Adding "Add Item" Button Functionality
    - 4.3.
-Adding "Add Item" Button Functionality
+Implementing the image to pass in a modal

 5. **Finalizing and Reviewing Orders**
    - 5.1.
 Creating the "Order Now" Button and Modal